Conditions of Play 2021/22

 While the HGC has a standing Match Committee it is unlikely that all members will be present at every club competition.
 Therefore: should the need arise, the respective Captains, or the senior HGC Committee member present, may form a match committee from suitably experienced, available members to adjudicate at an individual club competition.

 If a dispute relating to the application of the rules cannot be solved within the group and a ruling is required two balls should be played and the score recorded for each.
 On returning to the club the Captain will decide the matter or call a meeting of a match committee to decide the matter.
 Respective Captains are to canvas members for those willing to undertake training as Club Rules Officials and maintain a list of qualified members.

-An official competition can be held if there are a minimum of four players who have paid their competition fee.
+An official competition can be held if there are a minimum of six players who have paid their competition fee.

 Handicaps are allocated by the Miscore/Miclub system depending on the tee being used on the day.
 Members are to play off the handicap allocated by the Miscore/Miclub system.
 Cards are submitted electronically and handicaps updated automatically.